Videos evolve in real-time based on first- and third-party data. You can interact with them or even change them, right from the player.

 Some people call the internet the greatest invention in the last 50 years.
 I tend to agree.
 Tim Berners-Lee, the inventor, did a great job with the first version of the web back in the ’90s.
 Here’s some things he got right.

-- Easy customization: It’s pretty simple to create an HTML file.
+- Easy customisation: It’s pretty simple to create an HTML file.
 It’s also easy to edit and update the content.
 Most users can start with a simple web page and later add content and links to additional pages.

 - Hyperlinks and interactivity: By clicking on a link, users can explore the content they want, and that content can come from anywhere on the web.